 |Nutritional Guidelines (per serving)|

 Be sure to toast the sesame seeds for this recipe.
-Toasting adds the characteristic nutty flavor and aroma of sesame seeds.
+It'll help bring out the characteristic nutty flavor and aroma of the seeds.

 Considering that many gluten-free flours and starches are highly refined and not enriched with any vitamins or minerals, adding sesame seeds to cookies adds a nutritional boost!